ReDI-School/java-intermediate-berlin-2019-spring-website/docs/lessons/09-OOP-classes-and-objects.md

 - withraw some money from your account.
 - after every operation, print how much money you still have in your account.

+### Exercise 7
+You are working in a shop and you need to make an order to get new supplies.
+In your order, you need to add multiple products.
+Design the Java classes in order to be able to create the order for the products you need, then create the order and add the products to the order.

+### Exercise 8
+You are a librarian and you just received some books that need to be added on the Library's bookshelves.
+You need to sort them by Author name and Author country of origin.
+Design the classes to create the Library that contain Books.
+Every book has just one Author.
+Add some books to the Library and print them sorted by the criterias already mentioned.

 ## Additional Resources
 - [📺 OOP Ilustrated](https://www.youtube.com/watch?v=CqlM7JjnAi4)